ael-code/pyFsdb/docs/source/doc.rst

    you shouldn't make any assumption about fsdb paths structure.
    The following explanation is for illustrative purpose only.

-If you add a file with the following sha1sum to an fsdb instance with a configured deep level of 3
+If you add a file with the following sha1sum to an fsdb instance with a configured depth level of 3

     ``7bf770901365d4b12ce46a2d545407daf224e583``